MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 **SolutionType** – type of solution (document, template, app add-in, COM add-in)

 **Data.ErrorCode** – error code reported by VBA engine

+#### Office.FindTime.AppFailedToStart

+Collected when app fails to start due to an unexpected error during startup.
+Used to track exceptions & crashes.
+Helps monitor and debug app health.

+The following fields are collected:

+- **DateTime** - Timestamp of when the event is logged.

+- **EventName** - The name of the event being logged.

 #### Office.Outlook.Desktop.HangBucketMetrics